 Dependent Scholarship Awards

-The Dependent Scholarship Awards is a competitive scholarship program for undergraduate and skilled-trade students.
-Scholarships are awarded to qualifying dependents of full-time Koch employees, in increments of $2,000.
+The Dependent Scholarship Awards is a competitive scholarship program for undergraduate and skilled-trade students. $2,000 scholarships are awarded to qualifying dependents of full-time Koch company employees.

 Program Details